 - Markers can be dropped on the map with Right Mouse-Button, which are perfect for coordinating with a team or just keeping track of your own personal target destination, so use them as often as possible.
 The compass also uses specific numbers for more precise directional tracking, which should again be used for calling out enemy or point-of-interest locations with a team.

-Alternatively, this map created by user ShatterNL is a great way to visualise things, including specific spawn zones for weapons, loot, and vehicles:
+Alternatively, this map created by user ShatterNL is a great way to visualise things, including specific spawn zones for weapons, loot, and vehicles.
+The specifics are often tweaked but generally these kind of community maps remain accurate:

-PUBG map strategies and the best place to start
+PUBG Erangel map strategies and the best place to land

 Thanks to that randomised flight-path, there's no definitive best place to start in PUBG.
-Instead, getting off to a good start is about making the most of the tools you have, planning quickly, and making some smart decisions.
+Instead, getting off to a good start is about making the most of the tools you have, planning quickly, and making some smart decisions with the knowledge that you have.
 Luckily, there are plenty of things to bear in mind which can help you do just that:

 - Remember the rough distance of 1-2 kilometres/squares as a guide of how far you can get from the flight path, depending on how high you open your parachute.